Est. reading time: 45-60 minutes

 7.2.1 Smart Contract Security

-• Formal verification of critical functions
+• Formal verification: Mathematical proofs of critical functions

 7.2.2 Data Security

-• End-to-end encryption for sensitive data
+• End-to-end encryption: AES-256 for sensitive data transmission

-• Trusted execution environments for sensitive workloads
+• Trusted execution: Intel SGX and AMD SEV for sensitive workloads

 8. Governance System